Azure/aad-pod-identity/deploy/demo/quickstart/README.md

 ## Getting Started
 > **NOTE: This quickstart makes the following assumptions:**
-> * You currently have an AKS cluster deployed
+> * You currently have an AKS cluster deployed and it is set to your current context
+> * You will be deploying the azureidentity and azureidentitybinding in the K8 default namespace
 > * Your AKS cluster is RBAC enabled
 > * You have admin config of the AKS cluster
 > * You will be using a Managed System Identity and not a Managed User Identity